 France just had one of its driest autumns in nearly 60 years, especially in Mediterranean areas

-Original article published in French on the “Metro France” website (go to article for the French version and additional graphs)
+Original article published in French on the “Meteo France” website (go to article for the French version and additional graphs)

 The anticyclonic conditions prevailed throughout the autumn* over western Europe.
 Several highly active disturbed systems have circulated most of the time on the sidelines of France, depriving the country of significant rainfall over a large southern half.